Frequently asked questions.

 Do you offer board and train?

-I offer takeaway sessions, which are focused, hands-on training sessions where I work directly with your dog without you present.
-These are a minimum of 3 hours and are only available to clients already enrolled in training.
-While I believe lasting change comes from working closely with the owner, a takeaway day can be incredibly helpful in certain situations.
+I offer takeaway (trainer-only) sessions, which are focused, hands-on training sessions where I work directly with your dog without you present.
+These sessions are a minimum of three hours, can last up to a full day, and are only available to clients already enrolled in training.
+While I believe lasting change comes from working with the owner, a takeaway session can be especially helpful in certain situations.